vigneshm1995/Classification-of-Alzheimers-Disease-using-MachineLearning/README.md

-# Classification-of-Alzheimers-Disease-using-MachineLearning
-The primary aim of this project is to find the most efficient way of predicting the onset of Alzheimer's disease in a person aged over the age of 60 using Machine Learning concepts.
+# Classification  of Alzheimers Disease using MachineLearning

+This project aims to find the best machine learning classification methods to classify patients with Alzheimer's disease.

+AlzheimersDisease.ipynb has detailed information about how I have performed this and results obtained.